OFFICERS OF THE SOCIETY

 The owner has robustly rejected this offer.
 We expected him to do so, but needed confirmation of his current position before moving forwards with other plans.
 As many of you will know, we have twice previously put formal offers to the owner, firstly for £275k in 2017 and secondly for £150-175k (subject to internal inspection etc) in 2018, both of which were similarly rejected.

 Back in 2019, North Devon Council agreed to explore the option of a compulsory purchase order (CPO) on the pub.
 We had deliberately not pushed this forwards during the most trying phases of the pandemic, but following recent discussions, we understand they are still willing to consider this option, subject to reassurances from the BFCBS and Parish Council on various matters.
 We are currently working to put all the pieces of this jigsaw in place, BUT…

-The current owner submitted a planning application towards the end of last year to convert the entire site into housing.
-This application was refused by NDC in April this year.
-We understand the owner has now submitted an appeal to the Planning Inspectorate against this refusal.
+The current owner submitted a planning application towards the end of 2021 to convert the entire site into housing.
+This application was refused by NDC in April 2022.
+The owner has now submitted an appeal to the Planning Inspectorate against this refusal.
 Until this appeal has been resolved, NDC is unlikely to progress the CPO.